DanyelMorales/simple-cab-locations/README.md

 | **side note**: *There were changes to the  original Hire assignment, in my opinion it fits better the way it's presented in this documentation some endpoints.*

-This application has two parts:
+This application has three parts:
-    * user services listenting on port 8081
+    * user services listenting on port 9081
-    * cab services listening on port 8080
+    * cab services listening on port 9080
+    * API GATEWAY listening on port 9001 (exposed)

 Cab drivers can send their location via a restful endpoint (it will send the request to kafka) or send it via kafka producer by using "cab_location" topic.